statamic/rainforest/README.md

 ## Clients

 Clients are necessary to help you group invoices.
 Clients are simply Users without any permissions.
-If you create them by hand, you can even set the `slug` (the filename) to be a nice pretty handle to create URLs that look like `invoices/acme/big-job` instead of `invoices/2504ec9b-1c04-47c3-99d4-eeeba9c0e9d9/big-job`.

-If you set a client's `email`, you'll be able to send pre-populated emails from your dashboard with a link to their invoice.
+If you set their `email`, you'll be able to send pre-populated emails from your dashboard with a link to their invoice.

 Rainforest includes two dummy clients so you can see how everything works.
-You're going to want to delete them when you're ready.
+You'll probably want to delete them when you're done exploring.

 ## Invoices